 Prayer and Reflection in the Chapel

 All students are welcome to use the Chapel for prayer or quiet reflection (provided there are no prior bookings).
-Please ask at the Porters’ Lodge for a key.
+The Chapel is open from 8am-6:30pm from Monday to Friday during Full Term.
+At other times, please ask at the Porters’ Lodge for a key.

 Christian Student Societies